brmson/label-lookup/README.md

 the probability of the URL given the string.
 The dataset is located at http://www-nlp.stanford.edu/pubs/crosswikis-data.tar.bz2/ It requires the dictionary.bz2 file, the database will be created automatically.
-To run the script for the first time, uncomment these two lines at the bottom:

-    #dict_filename = sys.argv[2]
-    #init_database(db, dict_filename)

-Then, start it like this:
+To initialize the database, run

-    python lookup-service-sqlite.py labels.db dictionary.bz2
+    python sqlite-init.py labels.db dictionary.bz2

 It will initialize the database and create an index.
 The resulting size is roughly 12GB.
 Without the index, the size is 6.6GB, but a query takes 14s.

-Afterwards, comment the lines again and run it like this:
+Then, start it like this:

-    python lookup-service-sqlite.py labels.db
+    python lookup-service-sqlite.py dictionary.bz2

 It uses the same API as the fuzzy label lookup and should work the same.
 To test it, send requests to``http://localhost:5001/search/<searchedlabel>``